What is Transitional Kindergarten (TK)?

 4. Will the daily schedule be the same CUSD’s full day traditional kindergarten?

 The TK daily schedule is different than our full day traditional kindergarten.
-Transitional Kindergarten students attend school (Fall Trimester, Dates TBD) from 8:10-11:40am, Monday-Friday; (Winter Trimester, Dates TBD) from 8:10-2:15pm on Thursday-Friday and 8:10-11:40am on Monday/Tuesday/Wednesday; and (Spring Trimester, Dates TBD) from 8:10-2:15pm on Monday/Tuesday/Thursday/Friday and 8:10-11:40am on Wednesdays in preparation for full day traditional kindergarten.
+Transitional Kindergarten students attend school (Fall Trimester, August 24-November 17) from 8:10-11:40am, Monday-Friday; (Winter Trimester, November 27-March 2) from 8:10-2:15pm on Thursday-Friday and 8:10-11:40am on Monday/Tuesday/Wednesday; and (Spring Trimester, March 5-June 14) from 8:10-2:15pm on Monday/Tuesday/Thursday/Friday and 8:10-11:40am on Wednesdays in preparation for full day traditional kindergarten.
 Though state law mandates that TK and kindergarten receive identical instructional minutes, many schools apply for and receive a waiver when kindergarten instructional minutes exceed state requirements.
 CUSD falls within this category and received a waiver from the State Board of Education on March 2016, to have differing instructional minutes for TK and traditional kindergarten.

 5. I am still not sure if this is the right thing to do for my child and I hear that CUSD offers a pre-assessment for TK and K students.
 Will that still occur this year?

 If your child attended preschool, information from your child’s preschool teacher should assist in making a decision.
 Also, CUSD offers a voluntary before-school kindergarten assessment opportunity for incoming Transitional Kindergarten and traditional kindergarten students.
 This year, this assessment opportunity will be offered on August 17-18.
 CUSD will invite parents to bring their TK and kindergarten-eligible student to be assessed on readiness skills before school begins.
 Students will be assessed by a credentialed teacher for approximately 20 minutes.
 See your child’s school for details on the registration process and for assessment appointments.
 Parents and school administration may need to confer in order to ensure the child’s appropriate placement.

 6. That sounds great, but we won’t be able to attend a before-school assessment appointment?
 What should we do?